Step into the heart of nature with Aurora Expeditions

 Once-in-a-lifetime Small Ship Expedition Cruise

-Classic Antarctica 2020Departing 13 February 2020, this bucket list destination has it all!
-Come face to face with curious wildlife, explore distant icebergs with your expert Expedition Team onboard a Zodiac and...
+Antarctica - Antarctic Voyage 2021Departing on 4 February 2021.
+Prepare for the adventure of a lifetime!
+Come face to face with curious wildlife, explore distant icebergs with your expert Expedition Team onboard a Zodiac...

 The fast track to the last continent, in pure luxury

 Antarctica BridgeLet Silver Explorer take you across the continent, immersed in the otherworldly beauty of the most extreme latitudes on the planet.
 Skip the Drake Passage and fly Business Class from...

 Antarctica in a day

 Fly over the jaw droppingly beautiful Antarctic region

 Antarctica in a dayWith the first departure a sell out, we now have a second Adelaide departure!
 Join Phil Hoffmann Travel and become one of the privileged few to glide effortlessly over Antarctica...